State assemblymember hosts COVID-19 vaccination clinic in Huron

 HURON, Calif.
-(KSEE) – COVID-19 vaccination rates have slowed down in the Central Valley, and elected officials are especially concerned about rural communities where many farmworkers live.
+(KGPE) – COVID-19 vaccination rates have slowed down in the Central Valley, and elected officials are especially concerned about rural communities where many farmworkers live.

 On Tuesday, Assemblymember Dr. Joaquin Arambula hosted a resource fair and COVID-19/Flu vaccination clinic.